DannyRH27/Tap-Beat/README.md

 View the [live site](https://tapbeat.herokuapp.com).

 # TapBeat
-DannyDash is an sound and animation project inspired by [Patatap](https://patatap.com)!
+DannyDash is an sound and animation project.
+Hit any key to get started!
 <br/>
 It was implemented using the following technologies: